3 - 8 Bedrooms 2.5 - 6.5 Bathrooms 2,726+ Square Feet

 The Saybrook 30 - Crestmoor

-The Crestmoor is Parkwood's Colorado-inspired elevation of the Chesapeake plan, designed specifically for Sterling Ranch.
+The Crestmoor is Parkwood's Colorado-inspired elevation of the Saybrook plan, designed specifically for Sterling Ranch.
 This traditional center hall plan features two formal front rooms off the entry, leading to an open living area with a large island kitchen, a fireplace, and countless options to expand and customize.